 On 20 December 1935 Forster Ocean Baths, which had been built by emergency relief workers, were opened to the public.
-At the time, In the 1890's a row boat ferry service began to operate between The Wingham Chronicle described them as 'excelling anything in
+At the time, The Wingham Chronicle described them as 'excelling anything in Australia.'

-The complex included change rooms, café, milk bar and dance hall casino - which all functioned until the last element was demolished
+The complex included change rooms, café, milk bar and dance hall casino - which all functioned until the last element was demolished around 1991 (Figure 2).